MariaGeorge22/AirBnB_clone/README.md

-This README file is for AirBNB 55
+This README file is for AirBNB Project.